galberding/FleckDetect/README.md

 srun python controller.py --seg msrab
 ```
 ### Setup CPU Environment
-* Setup a virtual environment for python (Version > 3.5, tested with 3.7) and install the requirements
+* Setup a virtual environment for python (Version >= 3.6, tested with 3.7) and install the requirements
 ```
-pip install -r cpu_requirements.txt
+pip install -r requirements3.6.txt
 ```

 ## Usage
 First of all there are a few key components from which the whole projects will be controlled.
-The main entrypoint can be found in ```scrips``` under the fitting name ```controller.py```.
+The main entrypoint can be found in ```scrips/``` under the name ```controller.py```.
 All major changes, adaptations and preparations of datasets, models or the training itself will happen here with the help of the controller.
 You can list all possible options by executing:
 ```